TanabutT/course_gen_data/readme.md

 ## Dependencies

-- pandas: For CSV data manipulation
+- pandas==2.0.3: For CSV data manipulation
-- python-ulid: For generating unique identifiers
+- python-ulid==1.1.0: For unique ID generation
-- pytz: For timezone handling
+- pytz==2023.3: For timezone handling
-- typing_extensions: Required by python-ulid
+- typing_extensions==4.7.1: Required by python-ulid
+- numpy==2.0.1: Required by pandas
+- python-dateutil==2.8.2: Required by pandas
+- six==1.16.0: Required by python-dateutil

+All packages are tested and compatible with Python 3.12.

 ## What Was Done